Local numerical equivalences and Okounkov bodies in higher dimensions: Introduction

 \subsection{Acknowledgement}

 We are grateful to Joaquim Ro\'{e} for interesting discussions and valuable suggestions.
-We also would like to thank Harold Blum and Georg Merz for helpful discussions and for sharing their preprint \cite{BM} with us.
+We would like to thank Harold Blum and Georg Merz for helpful discussions and for sharing their preprint \cite{BM} with us.
+We sincerely appreciate referees for valuable suggestions and comments.